discordjs/discord.js/docs/examples/moderation.md

             console.error(err);
           });
       } else {
-        // The mentioned user isn't in this guild message.channel.send("That user isn't in this guild!");
+        // The mentioned user isn't in this server message.channel.send("That user isn't in this server!");
       }
       // Otherwise, if no user was mentioned
     } else {